Updated on: August 26, 2022

 Kinsta provides an industry leading product, and is pleased to support it with this Service Level Agreement (“SLA”).
-This SLA is hereby incorporated into the Terms of Service, and made a part of it.
+This SLA is an addendum to and hereby incorporated into the Terms of Service.
 Terms not defined in this SLA have the definitions set out in our Terms of Service.
 The remedies set out in this SLA are Client’s sole and exclusive remedy for issues covered by the SLA.
 If there is a conflict between this SLA and the Terms, the Terms shall control.

 We reserve the right to make changes to this SLA at any time at our sole discretion.
 If we make changes to this SLA, we will provide notice of such changes by revising the date at the top of this SLA.
 Your continued use of the Services following notification of changes will constitute your acceptance of such changes.
 Please periodically review this SLA and check for any updates.